 A third vaccine, developed by Johnson & Johnson/Janssen, received EUA on Feb.
 27, 2021 and began nationwide in March.
-On April 13, 2021, the Centers for Disease Control and Prevention (CDC) and U.S. Food and Drug Administration (FDA) released a statement recommending a pause in distribution of the Johnson & Johnson/Janssen vaccine out of caution as they investigate reported cases of Americans who developed a rare and serious blood clot after receiving the J&J vaccine.
-Currently, these blood clots appear to be rare.
-The pause will allow federal health officials to investigate the cases and make further recommendations.
-For more information, view the statement from the CDC and FDA.
+On April 23, 2021, the Centers for Disease Control and Prevention (CDC) and U.S. Food and Drug Administration (FDA) lifted a temporary pause on the distribution of the J&J vaccine after investigating cases of people who developed a rare, serious blood clot after getting the J&J vaccine.
+The CDC and FDA determined these adverse events are extremely rare.
+The J&J vaccine is safe and effective in preventing COVID-19.
+For more information, view the statement by the CDC and FDA.

 Other potential COVID-19 vaccine candidates are in development and could seek authorization later.

 UPMC began to receive doses of both the Pfizer/BioNTech and the Moderna vaccines in December, and we continue to receive them.
-At UPMC, we are committed to the safety of our communities in our vaccination efforts.
-We are following federal guidance in the distribution of the J&J vaccine and paused any distribution of the J&J vaccine on April 13, 2021, pending the CDC investigation.
+UPMC also has received allocations of the J&J vaccine.
 Our goal is to vaccinate as many people as possible, as quickly as possible, with the supply available to us.